wooster0/yayagram/README.md

 # yayagram - Play nonograms/picross in your terminal

-**yayagram** is a puzzle game in which you fill out a grid based on logic and number clues.
+**yayagram** is a puzzle game in which you fill out a grid with cells based on logic and number clues.

 ![Showcase](showcase.png)